grdw/grdw/_posts/2025-05-24-my-journey-with-zio.md

 }
 ```

 It has some type validation for the arguments, and routes these arguments to a specific Advent Of Code solution for a specific day and a specific part.
 However, it looks like hot trash.
 Can that for-comprehension go any further horizontally?
-It also has one of my least favourite features of any programming language, logic _at the end of a long line of code_.
+It also has one of my least favorite features of any programming language, logic _at the end of a long line of code_.
 In Ruby you can conjure up this lovely joke:

 ```ruby
 def a_very_long_method_name_with_a_single_arg(explicit_arg:)